As the saying goes… what goes up, must come down.

 Our new spending habits, combined with many other factors like global supply chains, contributed to inflation rising quickly, which can ultimately devalue our currency (yikes).

 So, in an attempt to keep the value of our currency, the RBA increased the cash rate.
-This lead to increased interest rates, and higher home loan repayments for many homeowners.
+This led to increased interest rates, and higher home loan repayments for many homeowners.

 Are interest rates going to stop rising?

-Economists currently predict interest rates will stop rising in 2024.
-But the big question is when?
+Economists currently predict interest rates will stop rising in 2025.
+But the big question, is when?

 What needs to happen for interest rates to go down?